 General Nonprofit Liability Insurance

 General liability insurance coverage protects your nonprofit organization against allegations regarding bodily injury, property damage or various kinds of personal injury arising from your premises, operations or products, if applicable.

 General liability is rated in different ways depending on the fit to measure your organization’s risk.
 Square footage, receipts, payroll, and the number of members can each be used to determine a price.

-Every volunteer or nonprofit organization needs a general liability policy.
-If your organization uses vendors or contractors, they should also provide proof of current coverage for general liability.
+Every volunteer or nonprofit organization needs general or professional liability coverage.
+If your organization uses vendors or contractors, it should also provide proof of current coverage for general liability.
 Consider requiring that your organization be named as an “additional insured” on their general liability policy, to protect you in the event your organization is named in a suit arising from the other party’s negligence.

 Volunteer Liability & Injuries

-It’s in your best interest to get separate public liability insurance for volunteer workers.
-Non profit volunteer insurance protects the organization’s own limits of liability in the event that a volunteer causes a claim, while closing coverage gaps.
+It’s in your best interest to get a separate public liability insurance policy for volunteer workers.
+Nonprofit volunteer insurance protects the organization’s own limits of liability in the event that a volunteer causes a claim while closing coverage gaps.
 You will want to secure a nonprofit volunteer insurance program that provides up to $1 million in protection, in the event of a volunteer liability claim.

-What if a volunteer becomes injured on site?
+What if a volunteer becomes injured on-site?
 State laws vary in terms of whether or not volunteers can be, or are required to be covered under workers’ compensation.
 Where state law doesn’t require volunteer coverage, many organizations choose to purchase an accident medical reimbursement policy to protect their volunteers in the event they are injured.
-You can easily secure a policy through your non profit volunteer insurance program to cover these kinds of accidents.
+You can easily secure a policy through a nonprofit volunteer insurance company to cover these kinds of accidents.

 Directors & Officers Liability Insurance (D&O)

 Directors and officers of nonprofit organizations generally face the same exposure to lawsuits as corporate directors and officers.
 Directors and officers can be sued for wrongful acts, or mismanagement of the organization.
 This is why it is recommended to include D&O Insurance for nonprofits in your coverage strategy.